 - Nondiscretionary provider specialties with high private pay exposure: Specialties with favorable payer mixes (such as more cash pay or private pay), attractive consumer demographics, and more limited reliance on patient financing are likely to be more insulated and better positioned to maintain margins.
 Specialties like veterinary, dental, radiology, oral surgery, and vision have historically been less affected in a downturn, making them interesting investment opportunities this go-round as well.
-Recent examples include AEA’s acquisition of AmeriVet and TSG’s acquisition of Specialty Dental Brands.
+Recent examples include AEA Investors and ADIA’s acquisition of AmeriVet and TSG and Leon Capital Group’s Specialty Dental Brands deal.
 That said, some subsectors that are more discretionary in nature, such as dermatology and medical aesthetics, may be hit harder.

-- Next-gen office-based specialties: Subsectors like cardiology and orthopedics that are riding site-of-care shift and value-based care penetration tailwinds are likely to remain attractive.
+- Next-generation office-based specialties: Subsectors like cardiology and orthopedics that are riding site of care shift and value-based care penetration tailwinds are likely to remain attractive.
 This trend can be seen through the continued expansion of Webster Equity Partners’ Cardiovascular Associates of America (CVAUSA) cardiology platform and Welsh, Carson, Anderson & Stowe’s United Musculoskeletal Partners (UMP) orthopedics platform.

 - Medicaid services: Medicaid enrollment tends to increase in downturns due to a rise in unemployment; outsourced service providers are also positioned to help state agencies effectively manage their costs and spending.
 For example, Carlyle expanded on this theme by merging Kepro with CNSI.
 Investors considering plays in Medicaid services should take note of the impact of potential enrollment redetermination in 2023.

-- Operational efficiency: HCIT businesses that allow companies—whether provider groups or biopharma assets—to “do more with less” will be attractive as companies look to manage their labor costs and turn to tech as a tool to drive higher EBITDA.
+- Operational efficiency: Healthcare IT (HCIT) businesses that allow companies—whether provider groups or biopharma assets—to “do more with less” will likely be attractive as companies look to manage their labor costs and turn to tech as a tool to drive higher EBITDA.
 Bain Capital’s LeanTaaS provides software solutions for optimizing operations and capacity management.
-Berkshire Partners’ and Warburg Pincus’ coinvestment in Ensemble Health Partners supports revenue cycle management through a combination of services and technology.
-Welsh, Carson, Anderson & Stowe brought together EnableComp and Argos Health, a revenue cycle platform specializing in the management and resolution of complex claims.
+Berkshire Partners’ and Warburg Pincus’s coinvestment in Ensemble Health Partners supports revenue cycle management through a combination of services and technology.
+In late 2021, WCAS brought together EnableComp and Argos Health, a revenue cycle platform specializing in the management and resolution of complex claims.

 - Sticky revenue: While new customer adoption typically slows during a downturn, mission-critical HCIT businesses with recurring revenue models tend to have sticky customer relationships and better visibility into financial outlook.
 LeanTaaS and Intelligent Medical Objects are both built on software-as-a-service-based models that should benefit from stable rates and a sticky user base.

-- Contract services: Three types of contracted biopharma assets will prove more resilient in a recession: first, assets that focus on research and early development (clinical research organization, or CROs; specialized contract development and manufacturing organization, or CDMOs).
-Second, assets that focus on commercial-scale manufacturing, ideally for large pharma sponsors.
-And third, assets that focus on late-stage development work on drugs that are expected to enjoy clear clinical differentiation.
-For assets that fit one of those descriptions, their customers’ revenue stream and ability to invest in new services and technologies is more protected than assets that serve late-stage biotechs focused on a single development program that has failed to attract a large pharma partner.
-Bridgepoint’s investment in CDMO Novasep (via their Pharmazell portfolio company) highlights CDMOs’ attractiveness.
-In a downturn, late-stage biotechs may cut their spend as debt financing dries up and issuing equity becomes unfavorable.
+- Contract services: Three types of contracted biopharma assets are likely to prove more resilient in a recession: first, assets that focus on research and early development, such as clinical research organizations (CROs) and specialized contact development and manufacturing organizations (CDMOs); second, assets that focus on commercial-scale manufacturing, ideally for large pharma sponsors; and third, assets that focus on late-stage development work on drugs that are expected to enjoy clear clinical differentiation.
+For assets that fit one of those descriptions, their customers’ revenue stream and ability to invest in new services and technologies are likely to be more protected than assets that serve late-stage biotechs focused on a single development program that has failed to attract a large pharma partner.
+Bridgepoint’s investment in CDMO Novasep (via their PharmaZell portfolio company) highlights CDMOs’ attractiveness.
+In a downturn, late-stage biotechs may cut their spending as debt financing dries up and issuing equity becomes unfavorable.
 Assets that serve those types of customers may face a harsher environment in 2023.

-- Life science tools: Life science tools companies with a “razor and blade” approach to products or subscription model for services may prove particularly recession resilient as they have a sticky user base with reasonable price elasticity.
-New Mountain Capital’s acquisition of the three life science tools divisions from PerkinElmer, including OneSource, speaks to this type of asset.
-OneSource’s equipment servicing business may prove sticky with customers even in a downturn as biotechs try to optimize performance with existing equipment versus investing in new tools.
+- Life sciences tools: Life sciences tools companies with a “razor and blade” approach to products or subscription model for services may prove particularly recession resilient as they have a sticky user base with reasonable price elasticity.
+New Mountain Capital’s acquisition of the three life sciences tools divisions from PerkinElmer, including OneSource, speaks to this type of asset.
+OneSource’s equipment servicing business may prove sticky with customers even in a downturn as biotechs try to optimize performance with existing equipment vs. investing in new tools.

 Downturn dealmaking: Applying creative deal strategies